firefly-iii/docs/new-docs/advanced-installation/upgrade.md

 docker pull jc5x/firefly-iii:latest
 ```

 And then create it again by running the command from the installation guide.
 The container should upgrade itself so it can take some time for it to start.
-You should save the command you've used to start the container for easier upgrade.
+You can save the command you've used to start the container for quicker upgrade.

 If you want to run the Docker container as another user, add `--user=`.
 Possible values are `user`, `user:group`,`uid`, `uid:gid`, `user:gid`, `uid:group`.

-### Docker Hub via docker compose
+### Docker Hub and docker compose

 To update the container run these commands: